sokratis12GR/Curio-Tracker/README.md

 Alt+2 - Deletes the latest saved entry (must be loaded in the tool)

+Alt+3 - Highlights the highest value curio in the wing

 ### Example Usages of the tool:

 <img width="1917" height="1030" alt="image" src="https://github.com/user-attachments/assets/e6bfbebd-131d-4883-9175-028e3aca3895" />